View Source mix release (Mix v1.18.0)

 • Target ABI (for example, musl or gnu)

-So to be more precise, to deploy straight from a host to a separate target, the Erlang Runtime System (ERTS), and any native dependencies (NIFs), must be compiled for the same target triple.
-If you are building on a MacBook (x86_64-apple-darwin) and trying to deploy to a typical Ubuntu machine (x86_64-unknown-linux-gnu), the release will not work.
-Instead you should build the release on a x86_64-unknown-linux-gnu host.
-As we will see, this can be done in multiple ways, such as releasing on the target itself, or by using virtual machines or containers, usually as part of your release pipeline.
+Typically, different versions of Erlang VM and Elixir are available for different targets via package managers, precompiled artifacts, and similar.
+However, to deploy from a host to a separate target, you must also guarantee that any dependency with NIFs (Natively-Implemented Functions) are compiled for the same triplet.
+As we will see, this can be done in different ways, such as releasing on the target itself, or by using virtual machines or containers, usually as part of your release pipeline.

 Of course, some operating systems and package managers can differ between versions, so if your goal is to have full compatibility between host and target, it is best to ensure the operating system and system package manager have the same versions on host and target.
 This may even be a requirement in some systems, especially so with package managers that try to create fully reproducible environments (Nix, Guix).